artsy/hokusai/docs/Getting_Started.md

 hokusai staging refresh
 ```

-See [Configuration Options](./Configuration_Options.md) if you want to modify your staging environment's configuration.
+See [Hokusai Files](./hokusai_files.md) if you want to modify your staging environment's configuration.

 8) Create the Kubernetes production environment